Trademark Registration in Dominican Republic

 Trademark Registration in Dominican Republic grants trademark owner the exclusive rights of prohibiting any use by third parties of the registered trademark, except for the cases when use by third parties is legitimate and made as a consequence of any trade relation started by the owner of the trademark direct or indirectly when the product is put in the local or international market as long as product or good has suffered no alteration or modification whatsoever.

 Trade names are protected by law 20-00 and its rights are originated not for the registration but for the first use in commerce.
 Protection is granted even when not registered but is eliminated upon the abandonment of the trade name which takes place when no use of the trade name in question has been made for the last 5 years.

 Registration applications may be filed with the National Office of Industrial Property (ONAPI).
 Registration is granted for a period of ten years, renewable for consecutive ten-year periods.
-Renewal applications must provide proof of use of the trademark along with a Declaration of Use or Non use based on the provisions of Act 20-00 on Industrial Property
+Renewal applications must provide proof of use of the trademark along with a Declaration of Use or Non-use based on the provisions of Act 20-00 on Industrial Property

-Exact way the trademark is to be registered (specification on letters and colors if any claim is to be made upon them);
+The exact way the trademark is to be registered (specification on letters and colors if any claim is to be made upon them);

-Description of goods and services to be protected.
+Description of Goods and Services to be Protected

-In the event priority benefits of the Paris Convention are to be claimed, it would be necessary to provide a certified copy of the application as filed in the country or origin.
+In the event priority benefits of the Paris Convention are to be claimed, it would be necessary to provide a certified copy of the application as filed in the country of origin.
 No further legalization is required.

 Power of attorney form duly signed by the applicant, notarized and then legalized before Dominican Republic Consulate nearest to the applicant’s jurisdiction.